LedgerHQ/app-boilerplate/README.md

 # Ledger Boilerplate Application

-This is a boilerplate application which can be forked to start a new project for the Ledger Nano S/X/SP and Stax.
+This is a boilerplate application which can be forked to start a new project for the Ledger Nano X/SP, Stax and Flex.

 ## Quick start guide